 Track the impact over 4-8 weeks.
 Watch for ranking improvements on consolidated pages, crawl stats changes in Search Console, and any unexpected traffic drops that might indicate a redirect error.

-Similar AI's Cleanup Agent find dead pages, duplicate content, and consolidation opportunities across your entire site - then help you act on them.
+Similar AI's Cleanup Agent find dead pages, duplicate content, and consolidation opportunities across your entire site - then help you act on them, including strengthening your internal linking structure.